15 Types of Pigeons in Alabama

 Rock Pigeon is the most common pigeon in Alabama and is usually seen roosting on buildings.

 Rock Pigeon eggs are white, oval-shaped, and about the size of a small chicken egg.
-The youngsters take about two months to fully mature.
+The youngsters take about two months to mature fully.

 The lifespan for these different types of pigeons in Alabama ranges from 5-8 years, depending on how well cared for by their owner or breeder.

-Rock Pigeon droppings can be distinguished by their yellowish coloration as opposed to other types that tend to be brownish or grayish colored.
+Rock Pigeon droppings can be distinguished by their yellowish coloration instead of other types that tend to be brownish or grayish.

 Rock Pigeons typically live near large bodies of water.
 They feed off seeds, fruit, and insects and eat an average of 2-5 ounces daily.